-• The account running the database instance (say OSUser4Oracle) may set an environment variable within its login profile specifying the ORACLE\HOME path (including the symbolic link) which was used to start the database instance.
-To test this setting, the following command should display the correct ORACLE HOME path:
+• The account running the database instance (say OSUser4Oracle) may set an environment variable within its login profile specifying the ORACLE_HOME path (including the symbolic link) which was used to start the database instance.
+To test this setting, the following command should display the correct ORACLE_HOME path:

-su -OSUser4Oracle -c "echo \\$ORACLE\HOME"
+su -OSUser40racle -c "echo \\$ORACLE HOME"

 Tip: If this environment variable is set for any account on the database server, it is applied to all database instances started by the same account on this server.
 Any mismatch between the (non-empty) environment variable, and the actual path used to start any of these database instances, prevents the collection of database inventory from the mismatched instance by the locally-installed inventory component (ndtrack).
-Conversely, you can prevent the environment variable option being used for all accounts on the target Oracle server by setting the UserDefinedOracLeHome preference (details of this preference are included in the Gathering FlexNet Inventory PDF, available through the title page of online help).
+Conversely, you can prevent the environment variable option being used for all accounts on the target Oracle server by setting the UserDefinedOracLeHome preference (details of this preference are included in Gathering FlexNet Inventory.

-You can ensure that the Oracle home specified in the /etc/oratab file represents the ORACLE\HOME path used to start the database instance.
+You can ensure that the Oracle home specified in the /etc/oratab file represents the ORACLE_HOME path used to start the database instance.